ROCm/HIP/docs/reference/kernel_language.md

 ```

 __launch_bounds__ supports two parameters:
-- MAX_THREADS_PER_BLOCK - The programmers guarantees that kernel will be launched with threads less than MAX_THREADS_PER_BLOCK.
-(On NVCC this maps to the .maxntid PTX directive).
-If no launch_bounds is specified, MAX_THREADS_PER_BLOCK is the maximum block size supported by the device (typically 1024 or larger).
-Specifying MAX_THREADS_PER_BLOCK less than the maximum effectively allows the compiler to use more resources than a default unconstrained compilation that supports all possible block sizes at launch time.
+- `MAX_THREADS_PER_BLOCK` - The programmers guarantees that kernel will be launched with threads less than `MAX_THREADS_PER_BLOCK`.
+(On NVCC this maps to the `.maxntid` PTX directive).
+If no launch_bounds is specified, `MAX_THREADS_PER_BLOCK` is the maximum block size supported by the device (typically 1024 or larger).
+Specifying `MAX_THREADS_PER_BLOCK` less than the maximum effectively allows the compiler to use more resources than a default unconstrained compilation that supports all possible block sizes at launch time.
-The threads-per-block is the product of (blockDim.x * blockDim.y * blockDim.z).
+The threads-per-block is the product of `(blockDim.x * blockDim.y * blockDim.z)`.
-- MIN_WARPS_PER_EXECUTION_UNIT - directs the compiler to minimize resource usage so that the requested number of warps can be simultaneously active on a multi-processor.
-Since active warps compete for the same fixed pool of resources, the compiler must reduce resources required by each warp(primarily registers).
-MIN_WARPS_PER_EXECUTION_UNIT is optional and defaults to 1 if not specified.
-Specifying a MIN_WARPS_PER_EXECUTION_UNIT greater than the default 1 effectively constrains the compiler's resource usage.
+- `MIN_WARPS_PER_EXECUTION_UNIT` - directs the compiler to minimize resource usage so that the requested number of warps can be simultaneously active on a multi-processor.
+Since active warps compete for the same fixed pool of resources, the compiler must reduce resources required by each warp(primarily registers). `MIN_WARPS_PER_EXECUTION_UNIT` is optional and defaults to 1 if not specified.
+Specifying a `MIN_WARPS_PER_EXECUTION_UNIT` greater than the default 1 effectively constrains the compiler's resource usage.

-When launch kernel with HIP APIs, for example, hipModuleLaunchKernel(), HIP will do validation to make sure input kernel dimension size is not larger than specified launch_bounds.
+When launch kernel with HIP APIs, for example, `hipModuleLaunchKernel()`, HIP will do validation to make sure input kernel dimension size is not larger than specified launch_bounds.
-In case exceeded, HIP would return launch failure, if AMD_LOG_LEVEL is set with proper value (for details, please refer to docs/markdown/hip_logging.md), detail information will be shown in the error log message, including
+In case exceeded, HIP would return launch failure, if `AMD_LOG_LEVEL` is set with proper value (for details, please refer to [HIP Logging ](docs/developer_guide/logging.md)), detail information will be shown in the error log message, including
 launch parameters of kernel dim size, launch bounds, and the name of the faulting kernel.
 It's helpful to figure out which is the faulting kernel, besides, the kernel dim size and launch bounds values will also assist in debugging such failures.

 ### Compiler Impact
 The compiler uses these parameters as follows:
 - The compiler uses the hints only to manage register usage, and does not automatically reduce shared memory or other resources.
 - Compilation fails if compiler cannot generate a kernel which meets the requirements of the specified launch bounds.
-- From MAX_THREADS_PER_BLOCK, the compiler derives the maximum number of warps/block that can be used at launch time.
+- From `MAX_THREADS_PER_BLOCK`, the compiler derives the maximum number of warps/block that can be used at launch time.
-Values of MAX_THREADS_PER_BLOCK less than the default allows the compiler to use a larger pool of registers : each warp uses registers, and this hint constains the launch to a warps/block size which is less than maximum.
+Values of `MAX_THREADS_PER_BLOCK` less than the default allows the compiler to use a larger pool of registers : each warp uses registers, and this hint constains the launch to a warps/block size which is less than maximum.
-- From MIN_WARPS_PER_EXECUTION_UNIT, the compiler derives a maximum number of registers that can be used by the kernel (to meet the required #simultaneous active blocks).
+- From `MIN_WARPS_PER_EXECUTION_UNIT`, the compiler derives a maximum number of registers that can be used by the kernel (to meet the required #simultaneous active blocks).
-If MIN_WARPS_PER_EXECUTION_UNIT is 1, then the kernel can use all registers supported by the multiprocessor.
+If `MIN_WARPS_PER_EXECUTION_UNIT` is 1, then the kernel can use all registers supported by the multiprocessor.
 - The compiler ensures that the registers used in the kernel is less than both allowed maximums, typically by spilling registers (to shared or global memory), or by using more instructions.
 - The compiler may use hueristics to increase register usage, or may simply be able to avoid spilling.
-The MAX_THREADS_PER_BLOCK is particularly useful in this cases, since it allows the compiler to use more registers and avoid situations where the compiler constrains the register usage (potentially spilling) to meet the requirements of a large block size that is never used at launch time.
+The `MAX_THREADS_PER_BLOCK` is particularly useful in this cases, since it allows the compiler to use more registers and avoid situations where the compiler constrains the register usage (potentially spilling) to meet the requirements of a large block size that is never used at launch time.

 ### CU and EU Definitions
 A compute unit (CU) is responsible for executing the waves of a work-group.
 It is composed of one or more execution units (EU) which are responsible for executing waves.
 An EU can have enough resources to maintain the state of more than one executing wave.
 This allows an EU to hide latency by switching between waves in a similar way to symmetric multithreading on a CPU.
 In order to allow the state for multiple waves to fit on an EU, the resources used by a single wave have to be limited.
 Limiting such resources can allow greater latency hiding, but can result in having to spill some register state to memory.
 This attribute allows an advanced developer to tune the number of waves that are capable of fitting within the resources of an EU.
 It can be used to ensure at least a certain number will fit to help hide latency, and can also be used to ensure no more than a certain number will fit to limit cache thrashing.

 ### Porting from CUDA __launch_bounds
-CUDA defines a __launch_bounds which is also designed to control occupancy:
+CUDA defines a `__launch_bounds` which is also designed to control occupancy:
 ```
 __launch_bounds(MAX_THREADS_PER_BLOCK, MIN_BLOCKS_PER_MULTIPROCESSOR)
 ```

-- The second parameter __launch_bounds parameters must be converted to the format used __hip_launch_bounds, which uses warps and execution-units rather than blocks and multi-processors (this conversion is performed automatically by hipify tools).
+- The second parameter __launch_bounds parameters must be converted to the format used `__hip_launch_bounds`, which uses warps and execution-units rather than blocks and multi-processors (this conversion is performed automatically by hipify tools).
 ```
 MIN_WARPS_PER_EXECUTION_UNIT = (MIN_BLOCKS_PER_MULTIPROCESSOR * MAX_THREADS_PER_BLOCK) / 32
 ```